 6. The University of Iowa

 The gyms aren’t the only aspects of wellness that Iowa is focused on though.
-They offer outdoor recreation classes and trips for students as well as a full range of counseling options to keep your mind and emotional health in tip top shape too.
+They offer outdoor recreation classes and trips for students.
+They also offer a full range of counseling options to keep your mind and emotional health in tip-top shape too.